mgreenig/ClueDo/README.md

   ○ Prof Plum
 ```

-Then you will be asked to specify which of the players the bot is to play:
+Then you will be asked to specify which of the characters the bot is to play:

 ``` console
 ?
 Which character will I be playing?
 (Use arrow keys)